andrepolischuk/andrepolischuk.github.io/pages/architecture-micro-frontends.md

 Use methodologies such as BEM, and technologies including [CSS modules](https://github.com/css-modules/css-modules), [CSS-in-JS](https://en.wikipedia.org/wiki/CSS-in-JS), and [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM) to isolate the styles of each micro-application and prevent conflicts, thus ensuring reliable encapsulation and modularity.

-### JavaScript Isolation
+### JavaScript isolation

 JavaScript scripts executed in the context of the host application can interact with the content and data of micro-applications, causing security vulnerabilities and the possibility of user data leaks.

 #### Solution

-Use iframes or vertical architecture for integrating micro-applications with sensitive data to ensure complete isolation, preventing access to DOM elements and preventing execution of host application scripts in the context of micro-applications, thus enhancing security interaction.
+Use iframe or vertical architecture for integrating micro-applications with sensitive data to ensure complete isolation, preventing access to DOM elements and preventing execution of host application scripts in the context of micro-applications, thus enhancing security interaction.

-### Data Isolation
+### Data isolation

-Third-party cookies and storage are limited in cross-domain iframes due to browser restrictions, for example, [Intelligent Tracking Prevention](https://webkit.org/blog/9521/intelligent-tracking-prevention-2-3/).
+Third-party cookies and storage are limited in cross-domain iframe due to browser restrictions, for example, [Intelligent Tracking Prevention](https://webkit.org/blog/9521/intelligent-tracking-prevention-2-3/).

 #### Solution

 Explicitly check and request user permission for access to third-party data through the [Storage Access API](https://developer.mozilla.org/en-US/docs/Web/API/Storage_Access_API).
 It is also possible to store data in cookies and storages within the context of the host application, which is possible in combined embedding through a JavaScript interface with an iframe inside.

-### Increasing the Number of Dependencies and Duplication
+### Increasing the number of dependencies and duplication

 Using the same framework by micro-applications may result in framework code duplication, and each micro frontend adds additional HTTP requests to load its resources, which may affect the performance of the application.